 A Look Into Travelzoo's Debt

-Over the past three months, shares of Travelzoo (NASDAQ:TZOO) fell by 9.90%.
-Before having a look at the importance of debt, let us look at how much debt Travelzoo has.
+Over the past three months, shares of Travelzoo (NASDAQ:TZOO) moved lower by 16.61%.
+Before we understand the importance of debt, let us look at how much debt Travelzoo has.

 Travelzoo's Debt